 1. Don’t scratch!

 Though a simple recommendation, not scratching is essential to preventing the formation of scar tissue.
 Eczema irritates your skin and can cause it to crack.
 This irritation can intensify the itchiness of your condition.

 Scratching can not only damage your skin, but can also increase lichenification.

 Moisturizing your skin and avoiding triggers can reduce itchiness from eczema and prevent further scarring.

 2. Oatmeal bath

 Oatmeal can also be used as an exfoliant to return moisture to the skin, remove dead skin cells, and reduce scarring.
 To treat eczema scarring, soak your body in an oatmeal bath for about 3o minutes daily.
 You can also apply an oatmeal-based lotion to your skin.

 Honey is known for its anti-inflammatory, antibacterial, and healing properties.
 But not all types of honey have the same qualities.
-Manuka honey is a more concentrated form of honey with an extra boost of antibacterial components. have recognized Manuka honey for its wound healing properties, and tout its uses as a topical treatment for wound infections.
+Manuka honey is a more concentrated form of honey with an extra boost of antibacterial components.

 To reduce eczema scarring, you can apply Manuka honey directly to your rashes.
 You can also mix it with sugar to make a daily sugar scrub.
 Repeat for better results.
 If your symptoms worsen, talk to your doctor about alternative treatment.